SSpeights/PowerShellGuide/pipelining.md

 Seelect-Object is different from Where-Object because it enable you to create brand new objects based on the filter you set.
 In essence, it has the function of making objects in your pipeline event skinnier by selecting only the properties and creating brand new objects, containing only the data that you need to have, which then speeds up processing further down the pipeline.

-[Online information for Select-Object is here.](https://docs.microsoft.com/en-us/powershell/module/Microsoft.PowerShell.Utility/Select-Object?view=powershell-5.1) Remember though, you can also get help from the PS-console with `help select-object.`
+[Online information for Select-Object is here](https://docs.microsoft.com/en-us/powershell/module/Microsoft.PowerShell.Utility/Select-Object?view=powershell-5.1) or you can type`help select-object`from the PS-console

 ### Foreach-Object {...} TODO

-Controlling formats

-looping - foreach statement

-It is also possible to designate "which" streams receive pipeline output.
-Different streams like debugging, error and so on.
+The Foreach-Object cmdlet performs processing on each object in a collection of objects

 ### Making comparsions in PS